Engineers Edge

-Pitot Tube Type Flow Detector - Instrumentation
+Pitot Tube Type Flow Detector Review

 The pitot tube, illustrated in Figure F1, is another primary flow element used to produce a differential pressure for flow detection.
 In its simplest form, it consists of a tube with an opening at the end.
 The small hole in the end is positioned such that it faces the flowing fluid.
 The velocity of the fluid at the opening of the tube decreases to zero.
 This provides for the high pressure input to a differential pressure detector.
 A pressure tap provides the low pressure input.